 R21B through R23B - These receivers represent 19 residences in the Princeton Crossroads subdivision with backyards that face the roadway.
 All of the first-row receptors have predicted traffic noise impacts.
 Based on preliminary calculations, a continuous noise barrier totaling approximately 1,850 feet in length and 6 feet in height would reduce noise levels by at least 5 dB(A) for 15 benefited receptors and meet the noise reduction design goal of 7 dB(A) for at least two of the benefitted receivers at a total cost of \$388,500 or \$25,900 for each benefited receiver (Table 5-3).
+The proposed noise barrier would be elevated and located along the edge of pavement on the US 380 Princeton bridge structure alongside the Princeton Crossroad neighborhood.
 Refer to the Environmental Resources Map, Appendix E-3, Sheet 8 of 12 and Sheet 9 of 12 for the location of the proposed Noise Barrier 1B.